jlibovicky/jlibovicky.github.io/_posts/2019-05-24-MT-Weekly-Analyzing-Self-Attention.md

 The paper classifies the attention heads into several categories.
-In the first category, there are _position heads_, systematically attending to surrounding words (the Transformer is by design not aware of word order and needs to learn it).
+In the first category, there are _position heads_, systematically attending to surrounding words at a fixed relative position (the Transformer is by design not aware of word order and needs to learn it).
 The second category consists of so-called _syntactic heads_.
 The authors came up with a clever technique (which might be enough for a separate paper) and detected heads that reach the maximum values when attending from one syntactic category to another one.
 There are heads identifying object-verb relation, heads attaching verbs with adverbial modifiers, etc. In the third and last category, there are heads attending to statistically _rare words_.
 It is hard to say why they are there, perhaps because the rare words tend to say a lot about the topic of the sentence.

 After that, they used [Layer-wise Relevance Propagation](https://pdfs.semanticscholar.org/17a2/73bbd4448083b01b5a9389b3c37f5425aac0.pdf),